Find Cannabis Friendly Lodging in Las Vegas

 - Fully-furnished homes within walking distance of the Vegas strip.

-Weed safe rooms and suites with Bud and Breakfast
+Cannabis safe rooms and suites with Bud and Breakfast

 Bud and Breakfast offers some great ways to narrow down your search.
 Listings are displayed on a map, showing where in Nevada your options are located and how far that places you from the action.
 Just be aware, map placement isn’t automatic, so there are multiple options in Vegas that don’t display on the map.
 You can quickly narrow down properties based on cost, amenities and more.
 Read reviews as well as any special features you’ll have access to or house rules you’ll need to follow.